Brown pelican: Distribution and habitat

 The brown pelican is a strictly marine species, primarily inhabiting marine subtidal, warm estuarine, and marine pelagic waters.
 It is also found in mangrove swamps, and prefers shallow waters, especially near salty bays and beaches.
 It avoids the open sea, seldom venturing more than 20 miles from the coast.
 Some immature birds may stray to inland freshwater lakes.
 Its range may also overlap with the Peruvian pelican in some areas along the Pacific coast of South America.
 It roosts on rocks, water, rocky cliffs, piers, jetties, sand beaches, and mudflats.

 Migration

-Most brown pelican populations are resident (nonmigratory) and dispersive (species moving from its birth site to its breeding site, or its breeding site to another breeding site), although some migration is observed, especially in the northern areas of its range, but these movements are often erratic, depending on local conditions.
-Southwards, they are vagrants (found outside its usual range) in Tierra del Fuego.
-They have been recorded off the eastern coast of Brazil, in Alagoas.
+Most brown pelican populations are resident (nonmigratory) and dispersive (species moving from its birth site to its breeding site, or its breeding site to another breeding site).
+Some migration is observed, especially in the northern parts of the species's range, but these movements are often erratic, depending on local conditions.

+While usually restricted to coastal regions, brown pelicans occasionally wander inland, and there are records of vagrant individuals across much of the interior of North America.
+The species also occasionally wanders along the coasts of the Americas outside its normal range, with vagrants reported as far north as Southeast Alaska and Newfoundland, as far south as central Chile (well into the range of the closely related Peruvian pelican), and as far east in South America as Alagoas.
 Rare inland vagrants, generally caused by hurricanes or El Niño phenomena, have been reported from the Colombian Andes.
-They were first recorded in July 2009 at the Interandean Valley where they remained for at least 161 days.
-There are four records far inland in Amazônia Legal along the Amazon River and its tributaries.
+They were first recorded in July 2009 in the Interandean Valley, where they remained for at least 161 days.
+There are four records far inland in Amazônia Legal, along the Amazon River and its tributaries.